-While there, she ordered chips from the menu, and they arrived crisp and golden in their dark blue bowl, covered over with salty feta and a dusting of dried oregano.
+When her order of chips arrived crisp and golden in their dark blue bowl, smothered with salty feta and a dusting of dried oregano, she was smitten.

 The experience, she said, was enough to call it the "best thing she ate in 2016" and it was only January.